Cemonix/SharpSvgPlotter/README.md

 # SharpSvgPlotter

-A .NET library for creating basic SVG plots (line, scatter) directly from your C# applications.
+A .NET library for creating basic SVG plots (line, scatter and histograms) directly from your C# applications.

 ## Features